robfallows/robfallows.github.io/_posts/2015-12-17-writing-an-oauth-2-handler.markdown

 ## What next?

 - I've put both packages on atmosphere, if you want to try them.
-However, they're sufficiently reusable on any OAuth 2 service, so I encourage you to clone them and add to the ecosystem with your favorite service!
+However, with a little effort they're sufficiently reusable on any OAuth 2 service, so I encourage you to fork and add to the ecosystem with your favorite service!
 - Add tests!
 - PR's welcome (especially tests!)